 If you are under 100kg then the limits of rider weight will not affect you.
 If you are over 100kg then perhaps consider more closely the P1.

 Most of us are weight-weenies to some degree.
-ASSIOMA is about 305g/pair, Vector 3 316g (ie the same) but the P1 is over 100g heavier than the Vector 3 for a pair (P” is likely lighter but not as light as the others)
+ASSIOMA & SRM EXACT are each about 305g/pair, the Vector 3 is 316g/pair (ie the same) but the P1 is over 100g heavier than the Vector 3 for a pair (P” is likely lighter but not as light as the others)

 Summary: 95% of you will be alright with the physical side of the pedals.
 But even I would look twice at an extra 100g on the P1.
-Garmin is the prettiest
+Garmin &, possibly, SRM are the prettiest

-If you look for Vector 2 and bePRO models you will find that they are no longer produced and that old stock is hard to come by.
-So even if PowerTap do release a P2 then P1 prices might only fall by $100 or so until all the stock is gone.
-Then the price competition reverts back to the price differences between the 3 leading pedals and between alternative places to measure power.
+If you look for older Vector 2 and bePRO models you will find that they are no longer produced and that old stock is hard to come by.
+With PowerTap’s announcement of a P2 then P1 prices might only fall by $100 or so until all the stock is gone.
+Then the price competition reverts back to the price differences between the 4 leading pedals and between alternative places to measure power.

-*IF* there is a stock of several 10s of thousands of P1s somewhere AND also an imminent P2 then you could imagine a drop in the price of the P1.
+*IF* there is a stock of several 10s of thousands of P1s somewhere AND an imminent P2 then you could imagine a drop in the price of the P1.
 But that is fantasy shopping.
-Just get one now so you can actually use it in the warm weather.
+Just get one now so you can actually use it.
 Don’t rue the $50-$100 you might, just might, have saved had you waited 6 months.
 6 months of cycling on great kit.

-Competing power meter locations probably don’t affect pricing of power meter pedals too much.
+Competing power meter locations probably don’t affect the pricing of power meter pedals too much.
 Cheaper products like WatTeam’s PowerBeat and PowerPod, I suspect, are products that have a near-zero bearing on a person’s likelihood to spend over $500 on a power meter pedal.
 A discounted PM-Crank might switch some people towards crank technology.
-However such price drops are hard to justify for a variety of reasons including the fact that we all have different cranks (models & sizes); too many people prefer cranks anyway; and the increased volume of sales would not be there to support the lower price.
+However such price drops are hard to justify for a variety of reasons including the fact that we all have different cranks (models & sizes); too many people prefer pedals PMs anyway, and the increased volume of crank PM sales would not be there to support the lower price.